Digital-Forensics-Discord-Server/TheHitchhikersGuidetoDFIRExperiencesFromBeginnersandExperts/manuscript/chapter5.md

 ![](resources/Ch5/9.png)

-Note that there are two options to view either a Static Report or Dynamic Report.
+There are two options to view either a Static Report or Dynamic Report.
 Because we are in a virtual machine, there will not be an available Dynamic report.
 The Static Report shows the following information:

 ![](resources/Ch5/10.png)

-Outside of the calculated hashes, the actual information needed is further down:
+Outside of the calculated hashes, the actual information needed for an assessment is further down:

 ![](resources/Ch5/11.png)

-The section in the above right shows that MobSF stored the decompiled Java code that can be referenced later.
-The section below shows the signing certificate has an unusual xuhang string in almost all of the issuer information.
-Next section is interest is related to the requested permissions:
+The section in the above right shows that MobSF stored the decompiled Java code which can be compared to the results and referenced later.The section below shows the signing certificate has an unusual xuhang string in almost all of the issuer information.
+The next section of interest is related to the requested permissions:

 ![](resources/Ch5/12.png)

 Permissions such as “MOUNT_UNMOUNT_FILESYSTEMS” for what appears to be a game looks incredibly unusual.

-Other sections of interest include various API functions that could potentially indicate capabilities.
+Other sections of interest include various API functions that could potentially indicate application capabilities.

 ![](resources/Ch5/13.png)